willp240/antinullh/HOWTO.md

 The value of the oscillation parameters should be set in the `fit` config file.
 This performs a `Minuit` fit, with the oscillation parameters fixed at those values.
 It will load up all the pdfs, systematics, data etc. and creates the likelihood object in the same way the `llh_scan` app does, and then runs a fit.
 A variety of output files are produced.

-`fit_results.txt` contains each parameter value for the maximum LLH point.
+`fit_results.txt` contains each parameter value for the maximum LLH point, and `fit_results.root` contains the vectors of parameter names, postfit values and uncertainties, and a covariance matrix.

 There will also be several subdirectories produced inside the `output_directory` set in the `fit_config`. `unscaled_pdfs` will contain each of the unscaled (normalised) PDFs without any systematics applied. `asimov_dists` will contain each of the PDFs scaled to their nominal rates with nominal systematics applied.
 If you're running with `fake_data = 1` in the `fit_config`, `fakedata_dists` will contain each of the PDFs scaled to their fake data value rate with systematics applied at their fake data values.